 You now have a much more rectangular shaped sheet to work from, as the elasticised edges are now enclosed more.

 This step is to fold the sheet so that you get a long rectangular shape to work with at the end.

 Depending on the size of your sheet, you may just be able to do a couple of folds from the bottom to the top, or you can bring the top third down and the bottom third up to ensure nice straight lines (it depends on how square you want your final result to be….).

-TIP – remember to pat everything down at each fold as then you will get a much crisper finished product
+TIP – Remember to pat everything down at each neat fold as then you’ll get a much crisper folded fitted sheet

 The very last stage is to fold the left third into the middle, and then the right third into the middle:-